-The Grawemeyer Awards at U of L annually awards $1 million — $200,000 each — for outstanding works in music composition, ideas improving world order, psychology, education and religion.
+Five Grawemeyer Awards are presented annually for outstanding works in music composition, ideas improving world order, psychology, education and religion.
 Winners of the other 2010 Grawemeyer Awards also are being announced this week.

-Boosey & Hawkes, an international company specializing in 20th century classical music, publishes Dean’s work, including the Grawemeyer Award-winning concerto.
+Boosey & Hawkes, an international company specializing in 20th century classical music, publishes his work, including his Grawemeyer Award-winning orchestral piece.